greena13/test_assistant/README.md

 A collection of testing tools and utilities for writing and fixing tests faster

-## Stability

-TestAssistant is in its infancy and should be considered unstable.
-The API and behaviour is likely to change.

 ## Installation

 Add this line to your application's Gemfile: